- Drowning is the 3rd leading cause of unintentional injury death worldwide, accounting for 7% of all injury-related deaths.

 Scope of the problem

-In 2011, an estimated 359 000 people died from drowning, making drowning a major public health problem worldwide.
-Injuries account for nearly 10% of total global mortality.
+In 2012, an estimated 372 000 people died from drowning, making drowning a major public health problem worldwide.
+Injuries account for over 9% of total global mortality.
 Drowning is the 3rd leading cause of unintentional injury death, accounting for 7% of all injury-related deaths.

 The global burden and death from drowning is found in all economies and regions, however: